Skip to main content

 • interface metadata needed for modules to integrate with the Hub.

-The Hub stores metadata about recognized sub chains and their anchors as defined in SPEC-ANCHOR.md, including:
+The Hub stores anchor records as defined in SPEC-ANCHOR.md, including:

 5. Messages and transactions